fChristenson/the-question-in-question/src/chapters/development_practices/page_000.md

 less common in the part of IT I have worked than they used to be.
-As to why that is, I suspect it has to do with that developers have with the Agile methodolgy been placed closer to the stakeholders and thus removing the need for a lot of the roles that we used to have.
+As to why that is, I suspect it has to do with that developers have with the agile methodolgy been placed closer to the stakeholders and thus removing the need for a lot of the roles that we used to have.
 Architects and similar roles are of course still around